DaisyLiucy/tryGit/readme.txt

-This is a git practice text.
+This is a git practice readme text. edit readme file.
+Now i add a line.